pasoevi/guile-borrow/README.md

 *guile-borrow* is a Guile library that borrows syntax and features from other Lisps, namely Racket and Clojure.
 The main purpose of this collection is to make Guile more familiar to other lisp programmers.
-As a primarily extension language, ubiquity must be its main power - it has to be familiar to many people.

 *guile-borrow* is primarily a collection of features which are typically implemented using Macros but since not all syntactic constructs can be